Attorney Fees in Divorce

 This was made clear in the Williams in which the wife suddenly died during the New Jersey divorce action.
 There was no question that she would have been awarded attorneys’ fees if the action had continued to conclusion.
 Williams v.
 Williams, 281 A.2d 273 (1971).
 The Supreme Court therein determined that the obligation of attorney’s fees payment did not shift to the decedent’s estate, but rather remained the obligation of the surviving spouse.
 In addition, it was decided that the law firm to whom the fees were owed was a party in interest and able to bring the fee action directly.

-If you need to discuss attorney’s fees awards in your New Jersey divorce action or other family court actions, call the Law Offices of Peter Van Aulen for a free 30 minute in office consultation with a New Jersey divorce lawyer at 201-845-7400.
+If you need to discuss attorney’s fees awards in your New Jersey divorce action or other family court actions, call the Law Offices of Peter Van Aulen for a free comprehensive in office consultation with a New Jersey divorce lawyer at 201-845-7400.